Kristiyand97/odin-recipes/README.md

 ## Skills Demonstrated

-By completing this project, you will demonstrate the following skills:
+By completing this project, I will demonstrate the following skills:

 - Understanding Git basics
 - Cloning a repository